 Modern Warfare is often remembered as the turning point of the series – when Call of Duty turned into COD, the cultural phenomenon.
-But that stunning, shocking campaign shooter did not come from nowhere – and with the series now looking explicitly back to its roots in COD: WWII, this is the perfect time to celebrate some of the invention in the earliest Call of Duty games.
+But that stunning, shocking campaign shooter did not come from nowhere – and with the series now looking explicitly back to its roots in COD: WWII, this is the perfect time to celebrate some of the invention in the earliest Call of Duty games – and one of the best World War 2 games on PC.

 Read our Call of Duty: WWII review for our verdict on the throwback shooter.